An Introduction to San Paulo

 Sometimes, the weather forecasts are wrong to the point of uselessness, as the weather never even approaches the predicted pattern!

-San Paulo has a bustling commercial and public transport industry- one that is dominated by buses more than society is dominated by patriarchy!
+San Paulo has a bustling commercial and public transport industry- one that is dominated by buses more than society is dominated by the patriarchy!
 Everywhere one looks, there is a bus- red, green, round, thin- they come in all shapes and sizes!

 One should be really aware of these, as they can (in the usual confusing style of San Paulo) make traffic either a walk in the park or a right trudge through the depths of hell!

 For tourists, restaurants are mostly quite inexpensive, as paying with one’s international bank credit or debit is a quite simple and widespread process.
-One thing that to-be tourists should know is that the Brazilian conception of a portion is much larger than that of an American or European person- they are often quite enough to feed two!
+One thing that to-be tourists should know is that the Brazilian conception of a portion is much larger than that of an American or European person- they are often quiet enough to feed two!

 Thus, always remember to ask your waiter or sever the size of the portion!